 NB: if you add an RSVP date and time, people will not be able to reply after this time.

-Events with tickets can either be paid or free.
-For instance if your event is free but you need to limit numbers, use the free ticket option and set the number to the maximum allowed for your event.
-Click the 'Add Ticket' button to begin the ticket creation process.
-For paid events, enter the name and price of each ticket.
-You can have separate tickets at different prices eg for adults and children.
-To add further tickets, just click on the blue 'add new ticket' button (you can remove a ticket don't want by clicking the red cross next to or below the ticket line).
+To add further tickets, just click on the blue 'add new ticket' button (you can remove a ticket you don't want by clicking the red cross next to or below the ticket line).
 More advice on ticketing is available here.

 Once you have saved the details you can invite parents to your event.
 Just click the Invite button to begin.
 This will bring up a dialogue box where you can start typing the groups or names of individual parents you want to invite.